Syllabus for the Gateless Academy

 What, what, what, oh WHAT would you like to know?

-Tell me what you might need.
-What are your fears, loves, challenges, excitements?
-Let me know about the beatings of the inner Critic, the inner Little Match Girl who thinks it’s never going to happen, and the swinging Tarzan who believes she’ll be on the bestseller list (this can absolutely happen!).
+We will talk about the beatings of the inner Critic and the inner Little Match Girl who thinks it’s never going to happen, the swinging Tarzan who believes she’ll be on the bestseller list (this can absolutely happen!) and the ways the family, the lover, the friends might be working for or against you.
 Ask me about the Grand Canyon and the color of my grandmother’s kimono.
 Ask!
 Ask, Ask.

 And: